 The origin procedures that companies should observe to benefit from FTAs vary from one FTA to another.
-For example, in the case of methods for issuing a PO or CO, the FTA differs. content of each including issuance bv authorized bodies, self-issuance by authorized exporters, and self-issuance by exporters, producers, or importers.
+For example, in the case of methods for issuing a PO or CO, the content of each FTA differs, including issuance by authorized bodies, self-issuance by authorized exporters, and self-issuance by exporters, producers, or importers.
 In this regard, the procedures that companies should follow differ based on the issuance methods.
 Therefore, key regulations of the origin procedures should be reviewed as indicators for deriving a restrictiveness index.